dberga/saliency/README.md

     get_smaps('models',{'test'});

-Before running saliency models, first try to delete them, e.g. "input/smaps/test/AIM"<br/>
+Before running saliency models, first try to delete them, e.g. "input/smaps/test/SIM"<br/>
-Note: To add another model, make sure each model runs a matlab file with same format (input and output of function) and prefix "saliency_MODEL_NAME" as in "saliency_aim.m".
+Note: To add another model, make sure each model runs a matlab file with same format (input and output of function) and prefix "saliency_MODEL_NAME" as in "saliency_sim.m".
 You can also run shell commands through matlab for python-based models.
-We have included an example code of AIM (Bruce & Tsotsos, 2006, 2007) to make your tests.
+We have included an example code of SIM (Murray et al., 2011, 2013) to make your tests.

 # Download Datasets #